Bond Indentures Definition

 - Non-Payment actions: This clause includes details related to possible action to be taken in case of default from the issuer in payment of interest or refund of the invested amount at the maturity of the bond.
 Possible action can be like increasing the interest rate, penalty related details, reduction in tenure of maturity.

-- Collaterals: Some bonds are backed by the collaterals, such bonds are known as a Secured bond.
-Bonds can be of different types on the basis of collaterals, some are listed below:
+- Collaterals: Some bonds are backed by the collaterals.
+Such bonds are known as a Secured bondA Secured BondA secured bond is when the bond's issuer provides a specific asset as collateral and offers a reduced interest rate compared to unsecured bonds.
+In case of default, the issuer is obligated to transfer the title of the collateralized asset to the bondholder..
+Bonds can be of different types on the basis of collaterals.
+Some are listed below:

-- Collaterals trust bond is a bond against which the securities owned by the issuer, but held by the trustee appointed by the issuer.
+- A collaterals trust bond is a bond against which the securities owned by the issuer, but held by the trustee appointed by the issuer.

 - Mortgage bonds are bonds where real estates, equipment, and other tangible assets are kept as collateral.